What is rosacea?

 How is rosacea diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give you a physical exam.
+They may also ask about your family’s health history.
+They will give you a physical exam.
 The physical exam will include looking closely at your skin and eyes.
 There are no tests that can confirm a diagnosis of rosacea.

 How is rosacea treated?